Fentanyl: 7 things you should know

 - Keep out of reach of children and pets.
 Death has been reported in children and pets who have accidentally ingested fentanyl products.

 - Fatal breathing problems have occurred in patients given fentanyl products.
 The risk is higher in those who have not been administered opioids before.

 - Fentanyl has a high potential for abuse and care must be taken to keep it hidden from drug seekers.
-Fentanyl is often used to lace counterfeit drugs - several deaths have been reported, most recently from Xanax-laced with fentanyl.
+Fentanyl is often used to lace counterfeit drugs - several deaths have been reported, for example, from Xanax-laced with fentanyl.

 - May interact with other drugs, particularly ones that inhibit the metabolism of fentanyl through CYP3A4, such as ketoconazole, erythromycin and ritonavir, and those with similar side effects (such as respiratory depression, sedation).
 Fentanyl also interacts with other drugs that increase levels of serotonin (such as SSRIs, TCAs, triptans, tramadol).